PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/product-settings-page.md

 If the product has combinations, this message is based on the selected attributes (= combinations) according to the quantity in stock.

 Only numbers can be typed in the field, or added by using the arrows at the end of the field.
 By default, it is set to 3 - typing 0 disables this feature.
 It cannot be set to less than 0, otherwise the field goes back to the previous valid value and an error notification is displayed: _The Display remaining quantities when the quantity is lower than field is invalid._

+**Allow ordering of out-of-stock products.** By default, it is disabled.
+It means that, **when a product is not available in stock, the 'Add to cart' button on the product page is unclickable** with the following message just below:

+1. :no_entry_sign: _Product available with different options_ if the product has combinations.

+2. :no_entry_sign: _Out-of-Stock_ (or any message typed in the 'Label of out-of-stock products with denied backorders' field) if this is a standard product.

+ On the contrary, enabling this option allows customers to order both in-stock and out-of-stock products.

+**Label of in-stock products.** Merchants can **add a label to all in-stock products**.
+It should be displayed in green #5A9166 in different places of the front-office:
+- just below the price in product listings
+- just above the quantity input and the 'Add to cart' button of the product page.
+- If the product has only one attribute and its values are displayed in a drop-down, then the availability will also be displayed next to each value in the drop-down of the product page.
+- in the shopping cart, below the combinations if there are, otherwise under the product name

+Leaving this field empty disables the feature.
+Merchants can localize the label according to the store's available languages.

 **Label of out-of-stock products with allowed backorders.** Merchants can **add a label to all out-of-stock products when the 'Allow ordering of out-of-stock products' option is enabled**.
 It should be displayed in orange #E19E00 in different places of the front-office:
 - just below the price in product listings